Roter Veltliner

-Parentage: Selected from several varieties: Weißroter, Brauner, Silberweißer Veltliner and Gelbling.
-Roter Veltliner is actually the original variety of the Veltliner group.
+Parentage: Roter Veltliner is actually the parent variety of the Veltliner group and appears in numerous types (Weissroter, Brauner, Silberweißer Veltliner and Gelbling).
 As an autochthonous variety, it holds a special position amongst the Veltliners as a natural crossing partner for Neuburger, Zierfandler and Rotgipfler.

-Vineyard area: 193 ha, 0.4 %.
-It grows in limited areas of Niederösterreich, especially in Wagram, Kamptal and Kremstal, and occasionally in the Weinviertel and Wien (Vienna).
-Between 1999 and 2009, its representation in vineyards decreased by 24.9 %.
+Vineyard area: It grows in limited areas of Niederösterreich, especially in Wagram, Kamptal and Kremstal, and occasionally in the Weinviertel and Wien (Vienna).
+Between 1999 and 2020, its representation in vineyards decreased steadily.

 Leaf: large, five lobes, deeply sinuated